Osamudia James

 Biography

-Osamudia James joined the UNC School of Law faculty in 2021.
+Osamudia James joined the Carolina Law faculty in 2021 and serves as the Henry P. Brandis Distinguished Professor of Law.
 Her writing and teaching interests include education law, race and the law, administrative law, and torts.
 James is the author of numerous articles, book chapters, and popular press commentary exploring the interaction of law and identity in the context of public education.
 Her work has appeared in the NYU Law Review, the Michigan Law Review, and the Minnesota Law Review, among others, as well as in the pages of the New York Times and Washington Post.
+In 2023, James was cited in Supreme Court Justice Kentanji Brown Jackson’s Students for Fair Admissions dissenting opinion.

 Selected Publications